 Thanks for writing.
 I can appreciate your problem, watching my kids zooming through their teenage years and growing like weeds.

 For starters, see my story “5 Tips For Spending Less on Backpacking and Hiking Gear.”

-Online and brick-and-mortar retailers also have regular sales, of course, timed for a change of season and before the holidays.
+Online and brick-and-mortar retailers also have regular sales, of course, timed for changes of season and before the holidays.
 If you’re not in a rush to get something, waiting for those sales can save you money.
 Buy gear in the off-season—hiking gear is cheapest in late-summer and fall clearance sales.
 Ask local gear stores whether they have any demo gear they’re selling cheap.

 Honestly, if you go hiking, camping, and climbing in generally good weather, inexpensive fleece or wool from discount stores will work fine.
 When I was a young and poor hiker, I’d hit thrift stores and find wool sweaters and cheap rain jackets that got me through hiking and camping trips.

 Check out my “10 Tips For Getting Your Teenager Outdoors With You”

 Have you looked into whether there’s a used-gear exchange in your city?
 I’ve found at couple of them where I live.
 They’re great places to pick up used gear and apparel that’s in good shape and inexpensive.
 I have an app on my phone from myresaleweb.com that lists exchanges (of all kinds, not just outdoor gear) in many states, including Texas.

 You should also find out whether any local outdoor-gear stores ever hold used-gear sales or garage sales, where people can bring stuff they want to sell cheap.
 Some REI stores host garage sales occasionally for members; go to rei.com/promotions/garage-sale.
 Local and regional hiking and outdoor clubs may do the same thing.